-The totem for this site was a thing called Bofatron Sofasaurus who created a topsy-turvy whirlwind of consternation due to his irreverence and postmodern approach to speedy guitar.
+The totem for this site was a thing called Bofatron Sofasaurus who created a topsy-turvy whirlwind of consternation due to his irreverence and the ferocious density of sound created by hyper-speed techniques.
 Guitar One Magazine called BoSo a "Chops Monster" but everybody else just wanted to run the thing out of town.

 Facebook reduced our last message board to a virtual ghost town so we decided to just submit to the corporate overlord and create a group there for our amusement -- and it was great to see some old faces that we had lost along the way.
 We're still in a movement rebuilding mode.
 Join us!